Jet Ski retrieved but search continues for possible missing person off the Napier coast

-A search is underway for a possible missing person off the Napier coast near Marine Parade.
+A search is underway for a possible missing person off the Napier coast on Marine Parade.

-Emergency services were notified at around 7.40am on Wednesday after Police received a call from a member of the public saying they "thought they spotted someone a couple of hundred metres out at sea" from Bluff Hill.
+Constable Brian Halse, from Hawke's Bay Search and Rescue said drowning was a possibility, but they had not confirmed anything.

 READ MORE: